 But what about the little guy?
 You’ve got a business to run.
 In fact you are the business and you can’t afford to get stuck at your desk fretting over how or what to post in your social media feeds.

-This dilemma comes up quite often with my clients after we’ve launched their new site.
-They’re thrilled with the results and their ready to drum-up some new business from their site but now they’ve got to deal with traffic, Facebook ads, review sites and social media.
+This dilemma would come up quite often with my former web design clients after we launched their new site.
+They would be thrilled with the results and ready to drum-up some new business from their site but now they’ve got to deal with traffic, Facebook ads, review sites and social media.

-It’s at this point that I set up a call to discuss what their options are and when it comes to managing their social media they basically have two.
-You can either do-it-yourself and if you don’t have time and you don’t want to you can hire someone to do it.
+This is when I would set-up a call, as their web designer, to discuss what their options were.
+When it comes to managing your social media you basically have two.
+You can either do-it-yourself OR if you don’t have time, you can hire someone to do it.

 If you want to hire someone without having to go through too much trouble I would recommend an on-demand social media marketing service.
 Yep – outsource it.

 Now I know “outsourcing” isn’t as popular as it was a few years back but there are a lot more viable and affordable options out there today.
 Here are 3 reasons why a social media marketing service may be the best option for your small business.

 It Eliminates the Need to Hire a Marketing Manager or Team